 White rice has an even higher glycemic-index than sugar; so does commercial honey.

-But brown rice, artisan sourdough bread and new potatoes are all quite different; it's a very difficult subject.
+But brown rice, artisan sourdough bread and new potatoes are all quite different; it's a very complex subject.
 Failing to grasp it is why there is a diabetic pandemic the world over; coupled with the virus makes it a killer.

 Some understanding of these difficult concepts of simple vs complex carbohydrate can transform your well-being.

-This page was last updated by Dr Bernard Preston on 3rd April, 2021.
+This page was last updated by Dr Bernard Preston on 9th April, 2023.

 There are two types of simple carbohydrates; those that are made up of single sugar molecules, known as monosaccharides.

-There are many monosaccharides, single sugars, and some you will be familiar with.
+There are many monosaccharides, single sugars; and some you will be familiar with.

 These single sugar molecules are the simplest form of starch.
 How quickly they are absorbed from our food into the blood stream is measured by the glycemic index.